 The cost approach is based on the principle of opportunity cost, or substitution.
 The premise of the cost approach is that the value of a property is highly affected by the cost to develop a property of equal utility.
 It is effective in valuing new improvements and properties not frequently exchanged in the market.
 In this approach a separate land value is added to the current cost to construct the improvements.
 Entrepreneurial profit is added.
 From this estimated depreciation and obsolescence from all causes is deducted, if applicable.
-I did not consider this approach since this is essentially an analysis of land value with a minor contributory value of the shell of the structure.
+I did not consider this approach since the building is 26 years old thus complicating the analysis via this approach because of the inherent weaknesses in the estimate of the various forms of depreciation.

 The income capitalization approach is based on the principle of anticipation.
 The premise of the income approach is that value is created by the expectation of future benefits (income) produced by a property.
 This approach is effective for income-producing properties and when market data are available.
 A property's income streams and its resale value upon reversion may be capitalized into a present, lump-sum value.
-This approach to value is not relied upon in this appraisal for the same reason as the cost approach.
+This approach to value is not relied upon in this appraisal both because it is currently earning business income and not real estate rental income and because this small property does not appear to lend itself to greater exactidtude by its inclusion.

 The sales comparison approach is also based on the principle of substitution.
 The premise of the sales comparison approach is that the value of a property is directly related to the prices of substitute comparable properties.
 This approach is useful when data concerning recently sold or currently offered properties similar to the subject property are available.
 Data are adjusted to reflect the difference between the comparable sales and the subject property.
-This approach to value is applicable and has been relied upon in this appraisal.
+This approach to value is applicable and has been relied upon in this appraisal report, with a careful review of both retail buildings and apartment buildings.

 The three approaches are interrelated with each requiring collection and analysis of income, sales, and cost data relevant to the assignment.
 Each approach provides an indication of value, however one or more may not be reliable or may be less reliable based on the assignment, availability of data, or needs of the client.
 The valuation process is complete when the appraiser reconciles the value indications into a single dollar figure or value range.
-In this process the reliability of the approaches and applicability to the property being appraised is discussed.
+In this process the reliability of the approaches and applicability to the property being appraised has been discussed above.